samipak458/samipak458/README.md

 </p>

+<h1>Projects 💻</h1>
 I believe in implementing the knowledge which you have.
 Projects play a major role in showcasing your skills.
 They help in predicting skills of a person.
 So let's have a look at my project section.

-<h1>Projects 💻</h1>
+<br><br>
 <!-- <h1 align="center">Projects</h1> -->
 <table bordercolor="#66b2b2">